 1. Clean the chicken breast

-Cut away any visible fat and bones.
+Cut away any visible fat from the boneless skinless chicken breasts.
 I always use a pair of scissors for this as it’s much easier than using a knife.

 2. Brine the chicken breasts